A UCC lien is a

 (2) Any filing received by fax, walk-in, or express delivery service will have the same date and time as received.

-The debtor is required to sign, authorize or authenticate an Effective Financing Statement (EFS) lien filed by the secured party under the Federal Act.
+EFS Lien: The debtor must sign, authorize or authenticate the filing and the document must be filed by the secured party under the Federal Act.
 If authorization or authentication occurs the debtor is not required to sign the EFS notice filed with the Secretary of State’s office.
+An EFS filed electronically through the Secretary of State’s online filing site does not require the debtor’s signature.

-UCC Bulk download allows registered users to download a complete listing of all Uniform Commercial Code and Effective Financing Statement liens recorded with the Montana Secretary of State’s office.
-To register for this service please contact Discovering Montana at 449-3468 or (866) 449-3468.
+UCC Bulk download allows registered users to download monthly, data and images of lien documents and their associated amendments recorded with the Montana Secretary of State’s office.

 Liens currently filed with the Secretary of State's Office are: